 Costs to develop software programs to be used solely for internal needs have been accounted for in accordance with the provisions of Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) No. 350-40, Internal-Use Software.
 Costs incurred during the application development stage for software programs to be used solely for internal needs were capitalized and will be amortized over their useful life once the software is substantially complete and ready for its intended use.
-Capitalized software is amortized over 10 years.
-Amortization expense for the years ended December 31, 2019 and 2018 was \$118,156 and \$102,541, respectively.
+Capitalized software is amortized over 5 to 10 years.
+Amortization expense for the years ended December 31, 2020 and 2019 was \$119,228 and \$118,156, respectively.